Domain generalization in deep learning for contrast-enhanced imaging: Discussion

 \section{Discussion}

-In this work several approaches were implemented and tested for delivering generalizable end-to-end pipelines for the segmentation of the left ventricular anatomy in LGE-MRI.
-This pipeline is built with the purpose to train single-centre models that can maintain a good level of performance when used to segment out-of-sample images from new hospitals.
+In this work several strategies were implemented and evaluated for generalizable segmentation of left ventricular anatomy in multi-center LGE-MRI.
+The pipeline was built with the purpose to train single-center models that can maintain a good level of performance when used to segment out-of-sample images from new hospitals.
 The results highlight the importance of using data augmentation, including both spatial and intensity-based transformations, in particular when there is a high domain shift between the training and unseen clinical site, e.g. EMIDEC in our results.
 After applying adequate data augmentation to existing single-center models, it was found that neither multi-center training nor image harmonization techniques are needed to obtain additional generalizability, confirming the results obtained by \cite{campello2021multi} in the M\&Ms study for a multi-center and multi-vendor cine-MRI.
 This finding shows that single-center LGE-MRI models can generalize well if appropriately enriched with data augmentation, which results in an important practical benefit: Multi-center training is difficult in practice as there is a lack of labelling harmonization between centers, in addition to the legal and other obstacles that make difficult cross-site data sharing.
 Moreover, multi-center models are still specific to those clinical centers that contributed data, whereas there is need for models that can generalize well beyond the training data.